 The ability to identify stocks that are likely to top quarterly earnings expectations can be profitable, but it's no simple task.
 Here at Zacks, our Earnings ESP filter helps make things easier.

 The Zacks Expected Surprise Prediction, or ESP, works by locking in on the most up-to-date analyst earnings revisions because they can be more accurate than estimates from weeks or even months before the actual release date.
 The thinking is pretty straightforward: analysts who provide earnings estimates closer to the report are likely to have more information.

 The core of the ESP model is comparing the Most Accurate Estimate to the Zacks Consensus Estimate, where the resulting percentage difference between the two equals the Expected Surprise Prediction.
 The Zacks Rank is also factored into the ESP metric to better help find companies that appear poised to top their next bottom-line consensus estimate, which will hopefully help lift the stock price.

-ETN has an Earnings ESP figure of 1.96%, which, as explained above, is calculated by taking the percentage difference between the $1.27 Most Accurate Estimate and the Zacks Consensus Estimate of $1.25.
-Eaton is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $1.99 Most Accurate Estimate and the $1.93 Zacks Consensus Estimate, Caterpillar has an Earnings ESP of 3.15%.
+Investors should also know that CAT is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.